-- 1. Complete the admissions process previously outlined within this catalog. - o This is the policy for all re-enrolling and returning former Phagans' students/graduates, as well as students who are new to our schools. - o Former students of our schools, see Re-Admissions Policy & Transfer Hours policy in this catalog. - 2.
+- 1. Complete the admissions process previously outlined within this catalog. - This is the policy for all re-enrolling and returning former Phagans' students/graduates, as well as students who are new to our schools. - Former students of our schools, see Re-Admissions Policy & Transfer Hours policy in this catalog. - 2.
 Prior to admissions, provide an official transcript from the previous cosmetology college(s). - 3.
 Complete a "show us what you know" competency evaluation (practical and/or written).
 This way we can properly place you within the program.
 These assessments are conducted by appointment, prior to acceptance.
 The evaluations are scheduled at the discretion of the campus Director. - 4.
-If accepted: - o Prior qualified hours will be accepted by Phagans' Cosmetology Colleges - Previous hours and competencies will be categorized according to the student's prior transcripts or allocated to the best of our ability after careful evaluation of the student's prior knowledge. - o The student will be placed according to ability, on the first day of enrollment. - 5.
-The student will be charged tuition for the remaining hours left to complete the program/course(s). - Students receiving GI BILL® education benefits while attending our schools are required to submit transcripts for any previous education or training for evaluation, granting of prior credit, and shortening of the length of the program.
+If accepted: - o Prior qualified hours will be accepted by Phagans' Cosmetology Colleges - Previous hours and competencies will be categorized according to the student's prior transcripts or allocated to the best of our ability after careful evaluation of the student's prior knowledge. - The student will be placed according to ability, on the first day of enrollment.